Fuel Cost Calculator

 Should I factor in maintenance costs too?

 Yes, total transportation costs include maintenance, depreciation, insurance, and registration in addition to fuel.
 While this calculator focuses on fuel expenses, remember that every mile driven costs roughly fifty to seventy cents when accounting for all vehicle expenses.
 Fuel typically represents only thirty to forty percent of total per-mile costs.
-Include these factors when making major decisions like accepting jobs requiring long commutes or choosing between driving and alternative transportation.
+Include these factors when making major decisions like accepting jobs requiring long commutes.

 Can I claim commuting costs on taxes?

 Regular commuting between home and your primary workplace generally is not tax-deductible for employees.
 However, business mileage for work-related travel beyond your regular commute qualifies for deductions.
 Self-employed individuals can deduct business mileage using either actual expenses or standard mileage rates.
-Keep detailed records of business miles driven and consult tax professionals about your specific situation, as rules vary based on employment status and circumstances.
+Keep detailed records of business miles driven and consult tax professionals.